aerotow/eightsleep-nosub-app/README.md

     - On the top right click "Visit"
     - Welcome to your new App!
 Save the URL, we will need it in a second.
 Also save it as a bookmark for future use.
     - Try to login to the app with your Eight Sleep Login.
 This will work now.
-    - Important: **Setup a Temperature profile now!** or or the next step will fail.
+    - Important: **Set up a Temperature profile now!** or the next step will fail.
 You can change it later.
 10. Activate the recurring Update of the Mattress
-    - Go to [cron-job.org](https://cron-job.org/en/) and setup a free account
+    - Go to [cron-job.org](https://cron-job.org/en/) and set up a free account
     - Create a new "Cron Job"
     - Title can be anything
     - URL: `https://YOUR_VERCEL_URL/api/temperatureCron` e.g. `https://eightsleep-nosub-app-efwfwfwf-aerotows-projects.vercel.app/api/temperatureCron`
     - Set it to every 30 minutes
-    - Unter the "Advanced" Tab add a "Header"
+    - Under the "Advanced" Tab add a "Header"
         - Key: `Authorization`
         - Value: `Bearer YOUR_CRON_SECRET` (note the space after Bearer, include the word Bearer and the space!)
     - Click "TEST RUN", then "START TEST RUN" and make sure that the "TEST RUN STATUS" is "200 OK"
     - Click "Save"

+# 2. Docker Hosted
+In the following will explain how to build a docker image of this app and run it locally.
+This is useful if you want to run the app on a local server.

+1. Clone this repository to your local machine.
+2. Create a copy of the `.env.example` file and create a `.env` file in the root of the project.
+3. Adjust this file to your needs.
+You need to set the `CRON_SECRET` and `JWT_SECRET` to a random string of your choice.
+[E.g. use this site](https://it-tools.tech/token-generator).
+Safe the **CRON_SECRET**, you will need it in a moment.
+4. You may wish to adjust the port the application is running on in `docker-compose.yml`.
+Don't change the app port, but you can change the host port as you wish.
+5. Run `docker-compose up -d` to build the docker image and start the app.
+This will start the following services:
+   1. The app itself.
+   2. A postgres database using the values supplied in `.env` to initialize the database.
+   3. A docker network to connect the services.
+   4. A docker volume to persist the database data between restarts.
+6. The app should now be running on `http://localhost:3000` (or wherever you're running it).
+You can access it in your browser.

 Enjoy!
 Thats it!

 ## Credits